opentofu/opentofu/rfc/yyyymmdd-template.md

 ### User Documentation

-Describe what the user would encounter when attempting to use what is being proposed.
+Describe what the user would encounter when attempting to interact with what is being proposed.
 Provide clear and detailed descriptions, code examples, diagrams, etc...
-Starting point the documentation that will be added during implementation.
+Starting point for the documentation that will be added during implementation.

-Writing this documentation is important since the community will have a better understanding how they will be using this feature and have an easier time discussing it in depth.
+This documentation will help the community have a better understanding how they will be interacting with this proposal and have an easier time discussing it in depth.

 ### Technical Approach